Chart Color Schemes

 AreaSearch assessment of residential development activity positions Sunbury among the top 25% of areas assessed nationwide

 Sunbury has averaged approximately 200 new dwelling approvals annually over the past five financial years, totalling around 1,000 homes.
-As of FY-26, 83 approvals have been recorded so far.
-On average, about 1.2 people per year have moved to the area for each dwelling built during this period (FY-21 to FY-25), suggesting a balanced supply and demand ratio that maintains stable market conditions.
+As of FY-26 so far, 114 approvals have been recorded.
+On average, 1.2 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating a balanced supply and demand creating stable market conditions.
 New properties are constructed at an average expected cost of $372,000.

-This financial year has seen $4.3 million in commercial approvals, indicating the area's residential character.
-Compared to Greater Melbourne, Sunbury records around three-quarters the building activity per person while ranking among the 94th percentile nationally, reflecting strong developer confidence.
-Recent construction comprises 95.0% detached dwellings and 5.0% townhouses or apartments, preserving the area's traditional low-density character focused on family homes.
+This financial year has seen $4.3 million in commercial approvals, suggesting the area's residential character.
+Compared to Greater Melbourne, Sunbury records about three-quarters the building activity per person while placing among the 94th percentile nationally for construction activity, reflecting strong developer confidence.
+Recent construction comprises 95% detached dwellings and 5% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
 With approximately 54 people per approval, Sunbury reflects a developing area.

-By 2041, Sunbury is projected to grow by 11,432 residents.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+Looking ahead, Sunbury is expected to grow by 11,432 residents through to 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development